allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 and software solutions were hardened.
 It was time to rest a bit, celebrate the success and prepare for closing the project.

 Naturally, there were things that did not go so smooth during the whole project.
 Some devices did not arrive on time, some were sent to wrong DC and some were disconnected too early.
-Some plugs should not be unplugged...
+Some plugs should not have been unplugged...
 These were other lessons to learn from, which we did, to minimise such errors in the future.
 During those months of migration, there were only a few situations that had some minor impact on our customers.